What is the debt ceiling and why does Congress need to raise it?

-What is the debt ceiling and why does Congress need to raise it?6 min read .
-10:51 PM IST
+What is the debt ceiling and why does Congress need to raise it?7 min read .
+Updated: 30 Sep 2021, 09:00 AM IST

 Showdown on Capitol Hill could cause federal government to default on debt payments, rattle markets if it isn’t resolved soon